 Nion McEvoy is the Chairman & CEO of Chronicle Books LLC and of The McEvoy Group LLC.
 Chronicle Books, based in San Francisco, California is known for its excellence in design and the strong popular appeal of its titles, including such best-sellers as The Beatles Anthology, The Worst Case Scenario Survival Handbook, and Weber’s Art of the Grill.
 In addition, Chronicle Books creates gift and stationery products based on works ranging from the photography of William Wegman and the menus of Chez Panisse to the musings of Goth tween icon Emily the Strange.
 Mr. McEvoy joined Chronicle Books in 1986, and served as Editor-in-Chief of the adult trade division until he acquired the company through The McEvoy Group in 2000.
 The McEvoy Group also includes becker&mayer!
 LLC, a book packager in Bellevue, Washington; Spin magazine in New York; and McEvoy Media, which publishes 7x7 magazine and California Home & Design in San Francisco.

 Shannon McMillan has worked as an Art Producer at GSD&M for over 14 years.
-During her time as an Art Producer she worked with worldwide clients, talented photographers and integrated production teams.
+During her time as an Art Producer she worked with worldwide clients (BMW, Caesars Entertainment, Kohler, Southwest Airlines, AT&T, Goodyear, Walgreens, and others), talented photographers and integrated production teams.
 She has been a juror for panels such as: PDN'S PIX, PDN's Photo Annual, the Palm Springs Photo Festival and TX Photo Roundup.
 She enjoys challenges, being part of a true collaborative experience between artists, creatives and clients, and achieving the creative power of being fulfilled with the sense of success and accomplishment while maintaining integrity.
 Photography is her passion and she loves the opportunities to create.

 Kevin R. Miller